educredentials/obv3-examples/README.md

 It uses [boon](https://github.com/santhosh-tekuri/boon) which we compile in a [private docker image educredentials/boon](https://github.com/educredentials/obv3-examples/pkgs/container/boon)

 You can run this image locally too.
-TODO: set up docker-compose to run this easier.

 # TODOs